yami2200/animeblindtest/README.md

 ## ⭐ About

-Yami Blindtest is a website where you can play blindtest of differents series.
+Yami Blindtest is a website where you can play blindtest.
-Discover the website here : https://yami-blindtest.tk/

 ## 🏆 Score :
 Train your knowledge in musics and get faster to recognize them to improve your score.